10 Ways to Find Your Back-to-School “Mom Squad”

 “Luckily, you can get out of the house alone when the kids are older, and make plans for a walk, coffee, or movie date,” the same article says.
 Plan coffee dates, walks or meet a new mom for lunch.
 But to keep the friendship going, continue to make seeing friends a priority.
 “The key is remembering to build this important time into your schedule as a recurring event and not just as a one-time happening,” cites the article.
 Find out the types of best friends every adult woman needs to have.

 Part of making new friends is getting the courage to start a dialogue with other mothers.
 “Don’t be afraid to go to school events and start talking to other moms,” suggests Meredith Ethington, a parenting blogger in Salt Lake City, Utah.
 “I met one of my closest friends in a really long cotton candy line at a school carnival.”
 She says common ground is what can set a friendship in motion.
 “This is the number one way to find a friend that thinks like you do, and will also be a support to you while your kid is going through school,” Ethington continues.
-Confidence can go a long way when meeting new friends; here are some strategies to boost yours.
+Confidence can go a long way when meeting new friends.

 Embrace techy methods